thnguyn2/pytorch-mask-rcnn/README.md

     # Train a new model starting from pre-trained COCO weights
     python coco.py train --dataset=/path/to/coco/ --model=coco --download=true

-You can also run the COCO evaluation code with:
+You can also run the COCO evaluation code using

-    # Run COCO evaluation on the last trained model
+    # Run COCO evaluation on the COCO model
-    python coco.py evaluate --dataset=/path/to/coco/ --model=last
+    python coco.py evaluate --dataset=/home/pathai/datasets/coco2014 --model=coco

 The training schedule, learning rate, and other parameters can be set in coco.py.